 For Chapter 7, you must meet the requirements of a means test.
 This test will evaluate your income and assets.
 If you make too much money or have too many assets to qualify for Chapter 7, then you may still have other options.
 There are certain situations where you may be able to skip the means test and automatically qualify depending on your characteristics.
 A skilled lawyer can help you understand if you qualify for Chapter 7 with or without the means test.

 For Chapter 13, you must be able to repay your debts and your debt cannot exceed certain amounts.
 However, if you do not make enough money or have enough expendable income, then you may not qualify for Chapter 13.
 If you have business debt that does not qualify for Chapter 13, you also may not be able to file with that debt.
 If you have too much of certain kinds of debt, those debts may not be eligible for the payment plan.

-Even if you don’t qualify for Chapter 7 or Chapter 13, you may have other options, such as Chapter 11.
+Even if you don’t qualify for Chapter 7 or Chapter 13.
 A bankruptcy lawyer can help you answer the question: Is bankruptcy is right for me?

 When Bankruptcy May Not Be Right for You

 The bankruptcy process can help you get your finances on track, but there are certain circumstances with a Chapter 7 or Chapter 13 bankruptcy may not be best.
 If you want to file for Chapter 7 or Chapter 13 bankruptcy, you may have to reconsider if you are in any of the following circumstances.
 You: